jaythad13/Mathematikezettelkasten/Topology --- math-147/notes/Compactness.md

 Suppose $\mathcal{O}$ is an open cover of $A$.
 Then $\mathcal{O} \cup \{ X \setminus A \}$ is an open cover of $X$.
 It reduces to a finite subcover $\mathcal{O}'$.
 Since ${X \setminus A}$ has no intersection with $A$, we can remove it from $\mathcal{O}'$ to get a finite subcover of $\mathcal{O}$.
 That is $A$ is compact.

+Our intuition suggests that compact sets should be compact.
+This is almost true — in all "reasonable" spaces it is literally true.

 ##### _proposition:_ compact subsets of Hausdorff spaces are closed

 If $X$ is [[Topology --- math-147/notes/Separation properties#_definition _ Hausdorff spaces, $T_{2}$ spaces|Hausdorff]] and $A \subseteq X$ is compact, then $A$ is closed.